ivangeevo/self-sustainable/## Features.md

 + Re-balances loot for all worldgen chests to be more fair (no easy loot).

 + Modified burn time for most items.
 Logs are the primary fuel source.

-* Minimises the saturation that the player spawns with.
++ Removes Furnace, Smoker & Blast Furnace recipes
-* Removes full saturation healing, & difficulty based healing.
+* Removes full hunger healing, difficulty-based healing & minimizes the saturation that the player spawns with.
 * Healing every 30 seconds, instead of when the hunger bar is full.
 * Periodic exhaustion regardless of action(to prevent infinite afk-ing).
 * Increased exhaustion from jumping & even more from sprinting/sprint jumping.